 Receiving Operator Curves (ROC)

-The ROC curve of our MBDAA for Ovarian Neoplasia Dx test ―based on the combined count of AFP, β-hCG, CA 19.9, CA 125, CEA and HE4 Tumor Markers; FSH serum levels; comorbidities; and other data from 4.520 consecutive patients, then fine-tuned by other research―, throws really interesting diagnostic capabilities: 93.8% Sensitivity and 94.4% Specificity.
+The ROC curve of OncoOVARIAN test ―based on the combined count of AFP, β-hCG, CA 19.9, CA 125, CEA and HE4 Tumor Markers; comorbidities; and other data from 4.520 consecutive patients, then fine-tuned by other research―, throws really interesting diagnostic capabilities: 93.8% Sensitivity and 94.4% Specificity.

 How does it work

-As all Bioprognos’ MBDAA tests, our MBDAA for Ovarian Neoplasia Dx test is available online once access is granted through our secure Cloud Platform.
+As all Bioprognos’ MBDAA tests, OncoOVARIAN test is available online once access is granted through our secure Cloud Platform.
 As a Cloud solution, it is designed to be used in a Software as a Service (SaaS) basis, that means, no installation, no periodically patch upgrades, low TCO (Total Cost of Ownership) and no maintenance.

 In this way, doctors or lab technicians only should fill the form with values obtained previously from patients (personal data, family background, menopausal status, comorbidities, biochemistry values, CT Scan/US finding, medications and prior procedures information), and click on Submit button in order to obtain the risk score of having Ovarian Cancer.

-After doctors entered the patient’s data, our MBDAA for Ovarian Neoplasia Dx test presents the results in a separate screen that can be converted to a PDF document in order to be downloaded or sent by email.
+After doctors entered the patient’s data, OncoOVARIAN test presents the results in a separate screen that can be converted to a PDF document in order to be downloaded or sent by email.

-The report includes two main sections: Patient Data and Outcome.
-In the first one, all patient information entered previously is showed as record.
-The second one includes: Results, with the risk assessment calculated and a score bar showing the probability of having Ovarian Cancer; Comments, that are created dynamically, such as levels of blood markers that would suspect the presence of Cancer, but when considering other variables together ―such menopausal status, comorbidities or current medications―, do not correspond with malignant diseases; and finally, Conclusions, with recommendations suggesting to retest patient in 1 year (for Low Risk), or in 4 weeks (for Moderate Risk, that is, these cases in which Tumor Marker levels are higher than normality but there is not quite clear to be High Risk.
+The report includes two main sections: Patient Information and Outcome.
+In the first one, all patient data entered previously is showed as record.
+The second one includes: Results, indicating whether Tumor Marker levels are within normal range or not; Risk, with a score bar showing the probability of having Ovarian Cancer; Comments, that are created dynamically to help doctors and healthcare professionals to understand ―in an easy way―, how to detect False Positives (FP), such as levels of Tumor Markers that would suspect the presence of Cancer, but when considering other variables together ―Age, Menopausal Status or Comorbidities information―, do not correspond with malignant diseases; and finally, Conclusions, with recommendations suggesting to retest patient in 1 year (for Low Risk), or in 4 weeks (for Moderate Risk, that is, these cases in which Tumor Marker levels are higher than normality but there is not quite clear to be High Risk.